oracle/terraform-provider-oci/docs/identity/user_group_memberships.md

 - Similarly, you can limit the results to just the memberships for a given group by specifying a `groupId`.
 - You can set both the `userId` and `groupId` to determine if the specified user is in the specified group.
 If the answer is no, the response is an empty list.
+- Although`userId` and `groupId` are not indvidually required, you must set one of them.

 The following arguments are supported: